airbytehq/airbyte/airbyte-integrations/connectors/source-facebook-marketing-api-singer/README.md

 ./gradlew :airbyte-integrations:connectors:source-facebook-marketing-api-singer:build
 ```

-This should generate a virtualenv for this module in `source-facebook-marketing-api-singer/.venv`.
+This will generate a virtualenv for this module in `source-facebook-marketing-api-singer/.venv`.
 Make sure this venv is active in your
 development environment of choice.
 If you are on the terminal, run the following
 ```
 cd airbyte-integrations/connectors/source-facebook-marketing-api # cd into the connector directory